digao-dalpiaz/DzMiniTable/README.md

 ```delphi
 procedure SelReset;
 ```
 Resets the selection of record to none.
-You can use this method to inicialize an iteration of record, ensuring the selected record is reseted.
+You can use this method to initialize an iteration of record, ensuring the selected record is reseted.

 ```delphi
 function InRecord: Boolean;